fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v1.6.1/Start-AzureHDInsightJob.md

 For information about how to submit jobs by using APS and other approaches, see Submit Hadoop jobs in HDInsighthttps://azure.microsoft.com/en-us/documentation/articles/hdinsight-submit-hadoop-jobs-programmatically/.
 For reference information about APS HDInsight, see Azure HDInsight Cmdletshttps://msdn.microsoft.com/en-us/library/mt438705.aspx.

-The **Start-AzureHDInsightJob** cmdlet starts a defined azure_2 HDInsight job on a specified cluster.
+The **Start-AzureHDInsightJob** cmdlet starts a defined Azure HDInsight job on a specified cluster.
 The job to start can be a MapReduce job, a streaming job, a Hive job, or a Pig job.

 ## EXAMPLES